SHABBAT LUNCH AND BIMAH FLOWERS

-Marking the yahzeit of their beloved husband and father, Burton Leib
+Marking the 25th yahrzeit of their their husband and father

 Welcome to the Congregation Shaarey Zedek Family!